hemantrattey/Squadstack/README.md

 ![Follow ups](https://github.com/hemantrattey/Squadstack/blob/master/viz/Number%20of%20Follow%20ups%20per%20Agent.png)

 We can see that Agent 4 made the most number of follow ups.
 This also comes out to be around 22% of the total follow ups.
-On the other hand, Agent 0 made the least number of follow ups which was arounf 0.17%.
+On the other hand, Agent 0 made the least number of follow ups which was around 0.17%.

 ![perc_follow_ups](https://github.com/hemantrattey/Squadstack/blob/master/assets/perc_follow_ups.JPG)